 Associate Professor of History

-Director of LGBTQ Center
+Director, LGBTQ Resource Center

 Joined Connecticut College: 2006